willdurand/workshop-rest-from-zero-to-hero/doc/1-serialization.md

 > **Tip:** Always cover your code by test.
 If you don't feel good enough with unit testing, functional testing might be an option as it is often easier to understand.

 The [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle)
-integrates with the JMSSerializerBundle, and provides the same feature throught the concept of "[views](http://symfony.com/doc/master/bundles/FOSRestBundle/2-the-view-layer.html)".
+integrates with the JMSSerializerBundle, and provides the same feature through the concept of "[views](http://symfony.com/doc/master/bundles/FOSRestBundle/2-the-view-layer.html)".